RATDistributedSystems/workload-generator/README.md

 ```
 ## Optional command-line flags

-By default the address to target will be localhost to modify, use the `--ip` flag
+By default the target address will be localhost.
+To modify, use the `--ip` flag

 `./workgen 100users.txt --ip 192.168.1.1`

-The port will default to `44440`.
+The target port will default to `44440`.
 To modify use the `--port` flag

 `./workgen 1user.txt --port 44442`

-Both the `--ip` and `--port` can be used simultaneously.
-Both `-ip` and `-port` are also valid
+Both the `--ip` and `--port` can be used simultaneously. `-ip` and `-port` are also valid